-- Around 4000 BC, the Egyptians used plannin organizing, leading, and controlling to build their great pyramids; one pyramid took over 100,000 laborers 20 years to complete. - As early as 1100 BC, the Chinese applied the nanagerial concepts of delegation, cooperation, efficiency, organization, and control.
+- Around 4000 BC, the Egyptians used planning, organizing, leading, and controlling to build their great pyramids. - As early as 1100 BC, the Chinese applied the managerial concepts of delegation, cooperation, efficiency, organization, and control. - In 500 BC, Sun Tzu discussed the importance of planning and leading in his book The Art of War.